santi1s/Big-Data/Big-Data/Getting-Started/Support-Engineer-Training-%2D-Learning-paths/Survival-Guide.md

 This is an easy way to keep track of labor for your various cases as you switch tasks through the day!
 ![image.png](/.attachments/image-2dc0d6d6-30ff-4172-8d7c-826f48a7b625.png)

-**3. Notes** - You can take Notes in Case Buddy and they will be submitted to your service desk case **with any recorded labor already attached.**
+**3. Notes** - You can take Notes in Case Buddy and they will be submitted to your case **with any recorded labor already attached.**

 Just right-click any case number and select "Open in Case Buddy"
 ![image.png](/.attachments/image-dce7f583-530c-49c1-9e6b-408f4cd67d4c.png)

 From there you'll be able to add your notes, and you'll notice the labor timer is still clicking along in the bottom left corner!
-And in the bottom right you can submit the notes to Service Desk and even change case status!
+And in the bottom right you can submit the notes to your case and even change case status!
 ![image.png](/.attachments/image-7f9668a8-d083-4763-9242-083f283a7ae0.png)

 **4. Categories** - Under your columns in Case Buddy is a 'Categories' column that you can customize to have any kinds of categories you need!
 The goal here is to be able to tell where your cases are at a glance, but this is a tool for you!
 You can even organize your cases by category.